Apr 24, 2015

 Ontario's distracted driving legislation defines hands-free as, Any device that you do not touch, hold or manipulate while driving, other than to activate or deactivate it.
 According to this definition, a smartwatch would not be hands-free as soon as you touched it after activating it.

-Distracted Driving Or Not, Ontario Law Enforcement Officers Still Caution Drivers About Using Smartwaches While Driving
+Distracted Driving Or Not, Law Enforcement Officers Caution Drivers About Using Smartwaches While Driving

-Smartwatches land in a grey area for Ontario’s distracted driving laws.
+Smartwatches land in a grey area for Ontario's distracted driving laws.
 To date, the courts and police have not had to clarify their stand on wearable technology.
-The arrival of the popular Apple Watch will change everything – since sales are forecasted to be 5 times greater than Android sales over the last 2 years.
+The arrival of the popular Apple Watch will change everything.
+The sales are forecasted to be 5 times greater than Android sales over the last 2 years.

-The Ministry of Transportation has made it clear that distracted driving may not be the offence you’re charged with for using your smartwatch.
+The Ministry of Transportation has made it clear that distracted driving may not be the offense you're charged with for using your smartwatch.

 There doesn't seem to be much debate over the question whether smartwatches and other wearable technology create a distraction to driving.
 Ian Jack of The Canadian Automobile Association told CBC back in September 2014 that recent academic research confirms that hands-free communication isn't any less distracting than hand-held communication.
 And voice activation engages a significant portion of your brain.

-The advent of a popular smartwatch such as Apple’s Watch will demand that lawmakers revisit the Distracted Driving laws in Ontario.
-What’s more, enforcement officers will need to consider how to address distracted driving when pulling someone over.
+The advent of a popular smartwatch will demand that lawmakers revisit the distracted driving laws and enforcement officers will need to consider how to address distracted driving when pulling someone over.

 Most importantly, drivers will have to think carefully about the impact of wearable technology on the road.